 - For seasoning, try a little olive oil, vinaigrette, mustard, mayonnaise, guacamole, or pesto; just try not to moisten the bread too much.

-- Pack food that does not need to be kept warm, such as pressed sandwiches (obviously!), salads without mayonnaise (mason jar salads are a great option), pasta salads, wraps, whole-grain crackers with an assortment of cheeses, chopped vegetables, yogurt, and fresh fruits for dessert.
-Who knew healthy picnic food could taste so good?
+- Pack food that does not need to be kept warm, such as pressed sandwiches (obviously!), salads without mayonnaise (mason jar salads are a great option), pasta salads, bean salads, wraps, whole-grain crackers with an assortment of cheeses, chopped vegetables, yogurt, and fresh fruits for dessert.

 - Fresh fruits such as apples, bananas, mandarin oranges, peaches, plums and pears are excellent for packing in a picnic basket since they do not bruise easily.
 But you can also make chopped fruit jar salads as well.